wishcordx/wishcordai/NEW-FEATURES-GUIDE.md

-# 🎄 WishCord New Features - Setup Guide
+# 🎄 WCordAI New Features - Setup Guide

 ## What's New

-I've implemented 4 major Discord-like features to make WishCord more engaging and viral:
+I've implemented 4 major Discord-like features to make WCordAI more engaging and viral:

 ### ✅ 1.
 Emoji Reactions (👍 ❤️ 😂 💀 🎄 🎅)
 - Click "😊 React" button below any wish